harshnisar/ml-india/_posts/2017-05-14-ml-india-gurgaon-chapter-tenth-meetup.md

 ---
 layout: post
 title: "ML-India: Gurgaon chapter | Tenth Meetup"
 excerpt: "ML-India is pleased to inform that the tenth machine learning meetup in its Gurgaon chapter was held on 14th May 2017.
-In this meetup, they had two guest speakers, Dr.Navdeep and Dr. Siju, both of them are pursuing their PhD at AIIMS.Their current work is at the intersection of medicine and machine learning to solve problems in Cognitive Neuroscience."
+In this meetup, they had two guest speakers, Dr. Navdeep and Dr. Siju, both of them are pursuing their PhD at AIIMS.Their current work is at the intersection of medicine and machine learning to solve problems in Cognitive Neuroscience."
 tags: [india, machine learning, data science, gurgaon chapter, ML-India, meetup]

 tags_relevant: [chapter, meetup, gurgaon]